Are Seed Oils Toxic? Dietitian Debunks Claims of Health Risk

 Claim 2: seed oils are highly refined and processed

 Processed foods are not inherently “unhealthy”.
 The degree of processing also needs to be considered when making this claim.
-It may be true that excess intake of highly processed foods could have negative health consequences.
+It may be true that excess intake of ultra-processed foods could have negative health consequences.
 But here’s the thing - what is “excess intake”?
-And how do we classify if something is “highly processed”?
+And how do we classify if something is “ultra-processed”?
 And what ingredients in these processed foods are causing the negative health consequences?

 I know, you don’t think of baby formula and carrots when you hear the term “processed food”.
-But truthfully, the morality tied to processed foods will need its own blog post to properly unpack so for now I will just reemphasize that there are not any foods that you need to avoid (unless you have an allergy or intolerance) and that calling a food “processed” doesn’t tell us anything about the nutritional value.
+The point is, calling a food “processed” doesn’t tell us anything about the nutritional value.

 Back to the seed oils.
-Another claims that goes along with this is that upon processing, the seeds are heated to high temperature, which causes the seeds’ unsaturated fatty acids to oxidize, thus creating harmful byproducts.
+Another claim that goes along with this is that upon processing, the seeds are heated to high temperature, which causes the seeds’ unsaturated fatty acids to oxidize, thus creating harmful byproducts.
 Here’s the truth - the oils are heated during processing and the temperature to which they are heated can drive off volatile compounds.
-But this actually makes the oil more stable and have a longer shelf life.
+But this actually makes the oil more stable and allows it to have a longer shelf life.
 In other words, this processing is helpful.

 It is true that when an oil is under high heat, it can produce polar compounds, which may have negative health consequences.
 But seed oils like canola oil actually have a high smoke point compared to alternatives like olive oil or walnut oil.
 Most home cooks do not frequently fry oils at high temperatures for long durations to the point where these polar compounds would be a concern.